quagliato/github-org-backup/README.md

 # github-user-backup

-Backups all repos of a single organization.
+Backup all repos of your organization.

 ## Step-by-step *(ooh baby)*